Context

 - Cons:

-- Longer electrical run from panel
+- Longer electrical run from panel (two circuits)

 - Must verify rear property line setback (garage is 6’ from rear property line)

 Current Preference: Option B - the lineset savings outweigh the longer electrical run.
 Refrigerant line length affects efficiency, installation complexity (brazing, vacuum, refrigerant charge), and cost more significantly than electrical wire length.
+The two-system topology is well-served by Option B because the garage system’s lineset can drop straight up into the back wall, while the loft system’s lineset routes up and across to the loft heads — keeping each system’s lineset short.

 Action Required: Confirm setback requirements with Clare County Community Development before finalizing.
 See Clare County Setback Research for details.